My Lover spoke,

 My mother fanned this flame giving me an art box with my hand-painted name and filled with colorful paint.
 My father suggested pursuing art in college.They understood this passion before I.

 Fearing my distorted idea an arts education meant abandoning “my voice,” I received a degree in media production from UNC-CH.
-After marrying and moving to Charlottesville, VA, I eventually left broadcasting sales to pursue a Masters in Teaching from UVA’s Curry School to teach kindergarten.
+After marrying and moving to Charlottesville, VA, I eventually left broadcasting sales to pursue a Masters in Teaching from UVA’s Curry School and taught kindergarten.
 I chose to stay home when my first daughter was born.

 Life as expected.
 Then it changed.
 Not an ending but a new beginning.